JaromirProchazka/quizGenerator/docs/SerializedDocs.md

 After that a new topic is added to the topics list at the top, or a topic with the same name is updated.
 Then select topic in list, you can then either click

-- `Open` button and start the quiz,
+- `Open` button (or Doubleclick the list item) and start the quiz,
 - or click `Edit` button and an edit window will appear.
 You can **Rename** the topic or **Delete** it

 ### Quiz Creation

-Now a chain of configuration pages will be shown in this order:
+Now a chain of configuration pages will be shown in this order.
+Feel free to double click the options to choose them:

 #### Choose Notes Source

 You can either provide a local html file.
 In this case click the option and than press `Continue`.
 After that a file explorer window is shown where you can

 Or give a link of a Notion page into the text field next to the Notion page option.
 Note that the page must be at the time of Creation PUBLIC.
+In case of problems consult this paragraph: [Troubleshooting](#troubleshooting).

 Press `Continue` to move on to the next step.